Austria

 Click any step to jump to that section ↓

-- 4Start your housing search 8–10 weeks before your move — Vienna's rental market is competitive, especially for family-sized apartments
+- 4Start your housing search 8–10 weeks before arrival — Vienna's rental market is regulated and competitive.
+Family-sized apartments (3-bed) in popular districts like Döbling, Währing, and Hietzing move quickly

-- 5Apply to international schools 12–18 months before your planned start date — Vienna's international schools have limited places and long waiting lists
+- 5Apply to international schools 12–18 months before your planned start date — Vienna International School, Danube International School, and AIS Vienna all run multi-year waitlists for popular year groups

 Family fit